What skills are essential when writing a sommelier job description?

 When you're writing a job description for a sommelier, it's important to focus on essential skills that directly impact their role.
 Key skills include in-depth wine knowledge, exceptional customer service, and a sommelier certification.
 These are crucial because they ensure the candidate can provide expert advice, handle guests with care, and have a professional understanding of wines.

-Common misunderstanding: All wine-related skills are equally important for a sommelier.
+Common misunderstanding: All wine-related skills are equally important.

-While a broad understanding of wines is beneficial, specific skills like in-depth knowledge of wine pairings and certified expertise are critical for daily operations and should be prioritised in the job description.
+Specific skills like in-depth knowledge of wine pairings and certified expertise are critical for daily operations and should be prioritised over general wine understanding.

 How do I categorise skills into essential and desirable in a sommelier job description?